-David Seidler stammered as a child, and heard George VI's wartime speech as a child.
-As an adult, he wrote the Queen Mother and asked for permission to use the King's story to create a film.
+David Seidler stammered as a child, and heard King George VI's wartime speech as a child.
+As an adult, he wrote Queen Elizabeth the Queen Mother (widow of George VI) and asked for permission to use the King's story to create a film.
 The Queen Mother asked him not to during her lifetime, saying the memories were too painful.
 Seidler respected her request.

 Helena Bonham Carter appeared in two 2011 Academy Award winning movies: this film, which won 4 Oscars, and Alice in Wonderland (2010), which won 2.
 Bonham-Carter played a queen in both films: Queen Elizabeth (the Queen Mum of Queen Elizabeth II) in this film and The Red Queen in Alice in Wonderland (2010).
 Ironically, Bonham Carter's Red Queen image was inspired by Bette Davis's Queen Elizabeth I in The Virgin Queen (1955).

 According to EMI recording engineer Peter Cobbin, the original royal microphones had been in the EMI archives for over 70 years.
 The EMI Archive Trust granted permission for five of them to be loaned to Abbey Road Studios.
 Three were restored to good working condition and used for recording the film's orchestral score.
-The microphones, designed for HM George V, HM George VI, HM Queen Mary, and HM Queen Elizabeth (the Queen Mother), were gilt with silver and chrome details bearing royal coats of arms and other individual insignia.
+The microphones, designed for His Majesty King George V, HM King George VI, Her Majesty Queen Mary, and HM Queen Elizabeth (Queen Elizabeth the Queen Mother), were adorned with silver and chrome details bearing royal coats of arms and other individual insignia.
 They were state-of-the-art in the 1930s, and excellent even compared to much modern equipment.
 Composer Alexandre Desplat and director Tom Hooper were both pleased with the result, and felt that the slight coloring of the sound caused by the older equipment gave the recordings an authentic "patina" of the time period.

 Scriptwriter David Seidler has said of King George VI: "Here was a stutterer who was a king and had to give radio speeches where everyone was listening to every syllable he uttered, and yet did so with passion and intensity."